ROSHINI-PM/PYTHON-INTERNSHIP-BRAINWAVE-MATRIX-SOLUTIONS-T1/README.md

 You can modify or add more users in the self.users dictionary in the code.

+You can modify or extend this list in the code (self.users dictionary).

-Contributing
+🤝 Contributing
+Found an issue or want to improve the project?
-If you'd like to suggest improvements or fix issues, feel free to fork the repository and submit a pull request.
-Contributions are welcome.
+Feel free to fork this repository, create a new branch, and submit a pull request.
+Contributions are welcome! 👨‍💻👩‍💻

-Requirements
+🛠 Requirements
 Python 3.x

-Tkinter (included with standard Python installations)
+No external libraries required (uses built-in tkinter)